xyzzycgn/dart/README.md

 with ambiguous circuit network conditions will be shown with according warnings.

-To use D.A.R.T, it must be configured (per platform).
+To use D.A.R.T., it must be configured (per platform).
 This has to be done in these steps (not necessarily in this order)

 - set the size of the defended area (recommended).
 The defended area consist of (overlapping) circles with the dart-radars as center